 Benson, L. A., Sasaki, N. T., & Morris, L. J. (2013).
 Development of the Assessment of Scientific Explanations in Notebook Discourses (ASEND) Instrument.
 San Francisco CA, USA: American Educations Research Association.

 Sasaki, N. T. (1997).
-Genome Conformation and Genetic Diversity: A Closer Look at Several Species of Rhodococcus Isolated from Contaminated Soils.
+Genome Conformation and Genetic Diversity: A Closer Look at Several Species of Rhodococcus Isolated .
 In K. Horikoshi, M. Fukuda, & T. Kudo (Eds.), Microbial Diversity and Genetics of Biodegradation (pp. 75-82).
 Toyko, Japan.

 Seidel, K. E., Sasaki, N. T., Michalec, P., Hartnett-Edwards, K., & Joseph, N. M. (1970).
-Using Claims, Evidence, and Reasoning with the Common Core: Professional Development resources from the Math & Science Leadership Institute.
+Using Claims, Evidence, and Reasoning with the Common Core: Professional Development resources from .
 (K. E. Seidel, Ed.).
 Denver CO, USA: University of Denver and Denver Public Schools.

 Sasaki, N. T. (2007).
 Redesigning Science Methods Courses for the 21st Century.
 Denver, CO: National Science Teachers Association.